Wildhoney/Switzerland/README.md

 });
 ```

-Custom variables allow us to pass JavaScript variables into the stylesheet &ndash; by default they're attached to the `:host` node (in our case above, `x-countries`) but you can pass the `container` to define a child node to attach them to.
+Custom variables allow us to pass JavaScript variables into our CSS stylesheet &ndash; by default they're attached to the `:host` node (in our case above, `x-countries`) but you may pass the `container` to define a child node to attach them to.

 ```tsx
 import { create, use, nodes } from 'switzerland';